 How does the vaccine work?

 A vaccine teaches your body’s immune system how to fight off a certain disease.
 After having a vaccine, your body creates antibodies to protect you from that disease.
-This means if you are exposed to the COVID-19 virus after having the vaccine your immune system will be able to respond faster and better against the virus protecting you against severe disease.
+This means if you are exposed to the COVID-19 virus, your immune system will be able to respond faster and better against the virus, protecting you against severe disease.

 Is the COVID-19 vaccination safe?

 The Therapeutic Goods Administration (TGA) ensures that Australians have access to vaccines that are proven to be effective and safe.
 All vaccines undergo a strict approval process before they are made available to be administered.

 COVID-19 vaccination is recommended for all people aged 5 years and older and these vaccinations are able to be administered in community pharmacy.
 Vaccination may also be recommended for some children aged 6 months to 5 years who are considered to be at greater risk of severe ilness.
 Currently, these children are not able to be vaccinated in community pharmacy.

 Can I have the COVID-19 vaccine if I'm pregnant or breastfeeding?

 mRNA COVID-19 vaccines are safe and effective in pregnancy.
 If you are pregnant and unvaccinated, you are at higher risk of severe illness from COVID-19 and your baby will also be at higher risk of catching COVID-19 in the first few months of life.

 If you are trying to become pregnant, you do not need to delay vaccination or avoid becoming pregnant after vaccination.

 If you are breastfeeding you can receive your COVID-19 vaccine at any time.
 You don’t need to stop breastfeeding before or after the vaccination.